-Strangely, the publication forgot to mention that Arnold used steroids, lots of them.
-Writing an article about how professional bodybuilders achieve muscular growth without mentioning steroids is like teaching someone how to ride a bicycle without tyres.
+Strangely, the publication forgot to mention that Arnold used steroids.
+Writing an article about how professional bodybuilders achieve muscular growth without mentioning steroids is like teaching someone how to ride a bicycle without tires.

-So, what’s Oak’s secret?
+So, what’s the Oak’s secret?

 So, what can we learn from Arnold about building muscle?

-Pump and steroids.
+Pump and roid up.

 P.S.
 I don’t know how you will survive this sick knowledge bomb.